 Hopefully, the small reputable companies that sell heirloom seed will be able to survive the future so that the great heirlooms of our grand-parents and great-grand-parents will not be lost to the public.

-Two Small Companies – Two Great Sources
+Two Small Companies – Good Sources

 Only this past year I’ve discovered two small companies that sell heirloom vegetable seeds and flower seeds.
 These folks really have their hearts in what they do and they make it really nice for the rest of us.
 Each is different and reflects the personality of it’s owner(s).